-There are definite symptoms that are associated with Cardiomyopathy but many of them may be dismissed as something else because they resemble many of the other complications brought on by alcohol abuse.
-These symptoms include but are not limited to: tiredness, swollen abdomen, dizziness, lack of physical ability and swollen feet.
+There are definite symptoms that are associated with cardiomyopathy but many of them may be dismissed as something else because they resemble many of the other complications brought on by alcohol abuse.
+These symptoms include but are not limited to: fatigue, swollen abdomen, dizziness, lack of physical ability, and swollen feet.

 Cardiomyopathy may certainly be one of the life-long effects of alcohol abuse.